Communications workshop (without the boring PowerPoint stuff)

 - … and then breaking news throws everything out of the window.

-Flexible and versatile workshops (for the easily bored)
+Flexible and versatile workshops (for the easily bored) — delivered online, or face-to-face.

 The workshop will be customised to fit your organisation.
 It could be the quick hit adrenaline of a 60-minute session, a half day or a whole day of training.